 Successful event sponsorship is about having a deep understanding of your target audience.
 Firstly, you don’t want to alienate your prospective attendees by aligning your event with a sponsor they don’t relate to.
 Secondly, you are unlikely to attract sponsors unless your target audience is also their target audience.

 As well as this your event ethos and objectives also need to be aligned with that of a potential sponsor.
-You can therefore save a lot of time by doing some substantial research into prospects and discounting those who are not a good fit.
+You can save a lot of time by researching prospects and discounting those who are not a good fit.

 Your pitch to a prospective sponsor needs to give them clear reasons for coming on board, and this needs to be supported across all your platforms.
 Making claims or statements to attract sponsors without substantiating them elsewhere is a red flag.
 For example, if you purport to be an innovative and exciting event but your website is conventional and dull, sponsors may question your authenticity.